-- I1.
-There may be extra costs in addition to the tuition fee, such as a laptop, internet access, travel to tutorials, set books and postage costs for module materials sent to addresses outside of the UK.
+- 11. There may be extra costs in addition to the tuition fee, such as a laptop, internet access, travel to tutorials, set books and postage costs for module materials sent to addresses outside of the UK.
 If you are on a low income, you might be eligible for help with some of these costs after you start studying.
-Please contact your Student Support Team for further information. - If you wish to sit a face-to-face examination at a non-established examination centre (usually outside Continental Europe) you may be liable to pay an additional international examination fee for any module that has an examination, including resits. - If you have registered for a residential school module or a module which includes an embedded residential school, you are liable for any additional expenses you may incur in connection with your attendance at that residential school.
-The Open University will not reimburse any such expenses. - If you have requested your study materials to be delivered to an address in the Republic of Ireland or Continental Europe, you may be required to cover additional postal costs in order to receive your physical study materials.
+Please contact your Student Support Team for further information. - If you wish to sit a face-to-face examination at a non-established examination centre (usually outside Continental Europe), you may be liable to pay an additional international examination fee for any module that has an examination, including resits. - If you have registered for a residential school module or a module which includes an embedded residential school, you are liable for any additional expenses you may incur in connection with your attendance at that residential school.
+The Open University will not reimburse any such expenses. - If you are responsible for paying your residential school fee, cancellation charges may apply if you cancel your booking.
+The Cancellation Policy containing any cancellation charges will be published on the Residential School booking page for your module when the booking window opens.
+If you have any questions or wish to discuss anything, please contact the Residential Schools Team. - If you have requested your study materials to be delivered to an address in the Republic of Ireland or Continental Europe, you may be required to cover additional postal costs in order to receive your physical study materials.
 These additional costs may include VAT and customs charges (for larger items).

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

-Glossary of terms
+Glossary